"I donated to AED because I know from personal exerience some of the barriers people with a disability experience in the workplace"

 In 2008, AED Legal Centre spearheaded the BSWAT test case on behalf of two employees with an intellectual disability - Mr Michael Nojin and Mr Gordon Prior.
 The case resulted in a favourable landmark decision.
 On 21 December 2012 the full bench of the Federal Court of Australia ruled on Appeal that the Commonwealth unlawfully discriminated against Mr Nojin and Mr Prior under Section 6 of the Disability Discrimination Act (DDA) 1992 (Cth) by assessing their wages using the Business Services Wage Assessment Tool (BSWAT).

 This was a complex and long case (went for 5 years) and the Federal and High Courts decision was for AED the culmination of 10 years of dedicated legal advocacy.

-This historic victory was an affirmation of the human rights of people with a disability across Australia and will lead to an overhaul of the wage assessment process and the removal of the discriminatory elements that disadvantage people with an intellectual disability.
+This was a historic victory and an affirmation of the human rights of people with disability across Australia.
+This could lead to an overhaul of the wage assessment process and the removal of the discriminatory elements that disadvantage people with an intellectual disability.

 On 16 December 2016 the Federal Court approved the settlement of a class action between the Commonwealth and employees of Australian Disability Enterprises (ADEs) whose wages had been assessed under the BSWAT.

 The decision worth $100 + million will benefit over 8,000 employees with disability working in ADEs around Australia.
 The class action settlement means that these workers will be eligible to get 70% of the money owed to them in lost wages by the government.